15 Best High-Protein Foods for Muscle Gain and Fat Loss

 Final Thoughts

 The best high-protein foods aren't the fanciest or the most expensive — they're the ones you'll still be cooking three months from now.
-Build a rotation of 5–6 from this list, weigh portions for two weeks to calibrate your eye, and hitting your daily target becomes automatic.
+Build a rotation of 5–6 from this list, applying the LBE Protein Priority Stack to match your budget and goal.
+Weigh portions for two weeks to calibrate your eye, and hitting your daily target becomes automatic.
 Everything else about your physique — the training, the recovery, the supplements — stacks on top of this foundation.

 For the kitchen-side execution, pair this with our high-protein meal prep guide or subscribe to the LeanBodyEngine newsletter for weekly recipes and grocery lists.